Pioneer

 Under the authority and guidance of the Church of England.

-In summary - growing healthy faith communities, but that can sound super intro-spective and all about grabbing numbers.
+In summary - 'growing healthy faith communities', but we all know that a statement like this can sound super intro-spective and all about grabbing numbers.

 Our diverse communities of faith will be people who are rested, in micro-communities that are safe to be part of, with sound teaching and a focus on serving human need, promoting equality and freedom, and justice.